Libera-Chat/libera-chat.github.io/contributing/sponsor.md

 value, but experience has shown that they are not sufficiently resilient.

 We manage servers centrally, for which we will need full, and *exclusive*, root privileges.
-Please note that sponsoring a server does not confer staff a ccess, and we ask that you do not attempt to use technical means to gain such access.
+Please note that sponsoring a server does not confer staff access, and we ask that you do not attempt to use technical means to gain such access.

 If you are interested and meet the requirements, please email the operations